trynthink/scout/docs/maintenance.rst

 .. the power of substitutions
 .. custom configuration of extlinks
 .. syntax specific settings and linters for rst/Sphinx (Sublime Text-specific)
+.. how to preview documentation locally
+.. set up steps so that one can preview documentation in RTD theme (https://github.com/snide/sphinx_rtd_theme)
+.. summary of the different types of references/hyperlinks: http://docutils.sourceforge.net/docs/user/rst/quickref.html#hyperlink-targets

 ..
 FIGURE THIS OUT
 .. documentation formatting rules and best practices